jkingsec/potluck/README.md

   - Buffers log contents
 ## Requirements
 (Tested on Ubuntu 23.04)
-- python3 (see [requirments.txt](https://github.com/jkingsec/potluck/blob/main/src/server/requirements.txt) for a more indepth list)
+- python3 (see [requirments.txt](https://github.com/jkingsec/potluck/blob/main/src/server/requirements.txt) for a more in-depth list)
 - upx-ucl
 - libboost-all-dev
 - gcc, g++-multilib
 ## Quickstart
-For more in-depth instructions on how to use Potluck, please click [here](https://github.com/jkingsec/potluck/blob/main/INSTALL.md)
+For more in-depth instructions on how to install Potluck, please click [here](https://github.com/jkingsec/potluck/blob/main/INSTALL.md)

+For more in-depth usage instruction, please click [here](https://github.com/jkingsec/potluck/blob/main/HOWTO.md)

 - Install the server and at least one instance of the listener
 - Login as 'admin' using the default password 'potluck123'
 - Change the default password in the User settings menu